-Geospatial Licensing 2023 is required to provide concurrent licenses to 2023 products, including ERDAS IMAGINE 2023.
-Prior versions of Geospatial Licensing cannot successfully license ERDAS IMAGINE 2023.
+Geospatial Licensing 2023 is required to provide concurrent licenses to 2023 products, including ERDAS IMAGINE 2023 Update 1.
+Versions of Geospatial Licensing prior to 2023 cannot successfully license ERDAS IMAGINE 2023 Update 1.

-ERDAS IMAGINE 2023 installers no longer attempt to automatically install geospatial licensing tools as part of the installer.
+ERDAS IMAGINE installers no longer attempt to automatically install Geospatial Licensing tools as part of the installer.
 To use geospatial licensing tools - for example, to set up a floating/concurrent license server - you must download and install Geospatial Licensing 2023 separately.